imtiazziko/Variational-Fair-Clustering/README.md

 # Clustering-with-fairness-constraints
-Clustering with fairness constraints-- A flexible and scalable approach
+Clustering with fairness constraints -- A flexible and scalable approach